mcuadros/ofelia/README.md

 #### Scheduling format

-This application uses the [Go implementation of `cron`](https://pkg.go.dev/github.com/robfig/cron) and uses a parser for supporting optional seconds.
+This application uses the [Go implementation of `cron`](https://pkg.go.dev/github.com/robfig/cron) with a parser for supporting optional seconds.

 Supported formats: